Velkommen på siden til Det tyske utenriksministeriet

 Children’s passports are non-biometric and can only be issued for children until the age of 12.
-Should your child be 12 or older, please refer to the information regarding passports for minors.
+Please note: The child’s passport is valid for a period of 1 year only (new regulation since 01.01.2021).
+Should your child be 12 or older, please refer to the information regarding the biometric passport for minors.

 If you are applying for the first German passport of your child, you may have to complete a Name declaration.
 Please refer to our German pages for more information, as these pages are not yet available in English.